Highlights of Turkey

 A free day to relax and start enjoying the delights of the Turquoise Coast.

-This morning you can take the challenging but rewarding hike up Mount Olympos (2,366m).
+A further free day to enjoy the lovely beach and seaside at Cirali.
+Perhaps take the challenging but rewarding hike up Mount Olympos (2,366m).
 The mountain (also known as Mount Tahtali) is the highest in the vicinity and a popular feature of the Lycian Way, Turkey’s first long-distance walking trail.
 From the summit, the stunning turquoise waters of the Mediterranean Sea stretch as far as the eye can see on one side with the forested peaks of the Olympos Bey Mountains on the other.
 There is also the Sea to Sky cable car option – although we prefer stretching our legs.
 Descend for a well-earned dip in the sea.

 A scenic drive along the coast takes you past the gorgeous beach of Patara before winding up towards Saklikent National Park, home to one of the world’s deepest canyons.
-Here you can visit the ghost village of Kayakoy (2hrs).
+Here you can visit the ghost village of Kayakoy.
 This used to be a thriving town but was deserted during the mass population exchange between Greece and Turkey in 1923.
 Children will love wandering the deserted streets, where they will be able to experience a traditional Turkish town in a somewhat eerie location.

 Drive to Dalaman (45mins) for your flight home (or Antalya 4hrs).
 There are also options to extend your journey with a drive to the natural wonders of Pamukkale (3hrs), a series of dazzling calcified limestone terraces.
 Or on to the ancient city of Ephesus.